 Bear in mind length can be altered on coat hems fairly easily so this should help you to get the proportion and balance of the look just right for your figure.

 The frock coat doesn’t have to be longer than the dress.
-Seeing a bit of the dress detail below the coat looks very attractive as with this frock coat by Cabotine pictured above.
+Seeing a bit of the dress detail below the coat looks very attractive.

 Remember after the event, a frock coat worn with jeans or smart trousers can look amazing.